phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - *The JVM uses the Symbol area to store symbols such as field names, method signatures, and interned strings*

 ### Arena
+- *This is unrelated to glibc arenas.
+In HotSpot, Arena is a structure for fast native memory allocation*

 ### Other
 - *Every other memory usage that can't be categorized in the native memory area falls in this section.
 As an example, DirectByteBuffer usage is indirectly visible in this part.*